-- beans 1 jar (8 ounces) processed cheese spread or 8 ounces - processed cheese, cubed tortilla chips or raw vegetables such as carrots or green peppers, cut into strips microwavable bowl or dish
+- 1 can (15 ounces) chili without beans - 1 jar (8 ounces) processed cheese spread or 8 ounces processed cheese, cubed - tortilla chips or raw vegetables such as carrots or green peppers, cut into strips microwavable bowl or dish

 You may have heard your parents or other adults talk about appetizers, or you may have ordered an appetizer at a restaurant.
 An appetizer is a food or a drink that is served before the meal.
 Appetizers are supposed to stimulate your appetite or prepare your senses and stomach for a large meal.
 Appetizers are typically served at: